Landslide washes away portion of NH 55 in Bengal's Darjeeling | Business

 It will take time to restore connectivity through the road, he said.

-However, the landslide has not cut off Darjeeling as vehicles are now being diverted through the longer route via Rohini, the official added.
+However, the landslide has not cut off Darjeeling as vehicles are now being diverted through a longer route via Rohini, the official added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)